Tuesday’s Insider Report: Companies insiders are buying and selling

 Keep in mind, when looking at transaction activities by insiders, purchasing activity may reflect perceived value in a security.
 Selling activity may or may not be related to a stock's valuation; perhaps an insider needs to raise money for personal reasons.
 An insider's total holdings should be considered because a sale may, in context, be insignificant if this person has a large remaining position in the company.
 I tend to put great weight on insider transaction activity when I see multiple insiders trading a company's shares or units.

 On Aug.
-18, president and chief executive officer Clive Johnson purchased 100,000 shares at an average price per share of $3.20.
-In a previous report, we reported that Mr. Johnson bought 100,000 shares at an average cost per share of $3.22 on August 11.
-After these two transactions, he held 5,964,291 shares in his portfolio.
+28, president and chief executive officer Kevin Neveu purchased 30,000 shares at an average price per share around the $3.13 level.
+Last month, we reported that Mr. Neveu acquired 50,000 shares at an average cost per share of $3.69 on August 1.
+After these trades, his portfolio held 632,596 shares.

 =====